Estate Planning Lawyer in Arlington, VA

 Wills and Trusts

-A will is one of the most common estate planning tools, allowing you to direct how your assets will be distributed after your death.
+Wills are some of the most common estate planning tools.
+They allow you to direct how your assets will be distributed after your death.
 Trusts, on the other hand, offer a means of transferring assets to beneficiaries outside of the probate process, which can save time and maintain privacy.
 Both options give you a voice in how your estate is handled and can be customized to meet your family's needs.

 Trusts offer an additional set of advantages in estate planning.
 They can help your assets pass to beneficiaries without going through probate, which can save time and maintain privacy.
 Trusts also offer protection for beneficiaries by controlling access to funds.
 In some cases, trusts can reduce taxes, potentially lowering estate and gift tax obligations.